 Check out our full guide to the differences between freelance writing and creative writing.

 Any sentence that doesn’t add new information or specific meaning to a piece of writing is known as a filler.
 While this definition can be less strict when writing creatively, professional writing should aim to inform more than amuse.
 While humor and observation can have their place in professional writing, it’s important to eliminate filler whenever possible.

 Different style guides exist to keep the quality and, of course, style of content consistent.
 One of the most widely accepted style guides for the English language is the Associated Press style guide.
 Used widely by journalistic publications, magazines, publishers, and Textbroker, AP Style covers just about any question you could have about English writing.

-It’s important to note that, since Textbroker is primarily focused on writing content for the web, there are a few differences in our style guide and the original AP Style.
-For a brief guide to Textbroker and AP Style, check our our blog post here.
+It’s important to note that since Textbroker is primarily focused on writing content for the web, there are a few differences between our style guide and the original AP Style.
+For a brief guide to Textbroker and AP Style, check out our blog post here.

 Of course, one blog post can’t cover everything.
-The internet is a fantastic resource for answering grammar and style questions.
-When looking for this kind of information online, it’s important to look for credibility and recency.
-Credible sources include educational institutions like universities and libraries as well as publications whose reputations rely on the accuracy of what they publish, such as well-regarded newspapers.
+The internet is a fantastic resource for answering blocks of grammar and style questions.
+When looking for this information online, it’s essential to look for credibility and recency.
+Credible sources include educational institutions like universities and libraries and also publications whose reputations rely on the accuracy of what they publish, such as well-regarded newspapers.

-Recency is important, especially when asking about style.
-The Associated Press updates their style guide annually to stay on top of changing word usage and publication media.
+Recency is essential, especially when asking about style.
+The Associated Press updates its style guide annually to stay on top of changing word usage and publication media.
 One of the best places to check for answers about AP Style is the Associated Press Twitter account.
 Try to find information published within the past year to stay on top of these changes.

-Of course, you can always direct questions to email@example.com — but keep in mind that grammar questions are often answered much more quickly with a Google search.
+Of course, you can always direct questions to [email protected] — but remember that blocks of grammar questions are often answered much more quickly with a Google search.